 Once upon a time, a strong password was a fixed concept.
 If a password had the right mix of characters – capital and lowercase letters, at least one number, and a symbol – it was considered strong.
 And a password defined as strong would always be so.
 This is no longer the case.
 As we know today, compromised credentials have changed the game.
 Bad actors can now access an unprecedented amount of stolen credentials and pre-built cracking dictionaries from marketplaces on the dark web.
 One of your users could create an algorithmically strong password one day, and a hacker might immediately expose the same password as part of a 3rd party data breach the following day, leaving your organization vulnerable.
 This is why we need robust cybersecurity solutions in place that take this new threat landscape seriously.
 One way to help protect your business systems from a breach is continuously monitoring Active Directory for compromised passwords.

 Unfortunately, some free password policy tools and features out there tout password protection without actively monitoring if user credentials become compromised.
 This is a big problem if businesses believe their passwords are protected when, in fact, they are – at most – being passively checked against a limited blacklist every so often.
-Free features like Microsoft’s Azure AD Password Protection don’t actively monitor for passwords from data breaches, putting entire business systems at risk.
+Free features like Microsoft’s Entra (formerly Azure AD) Password Protection don’t actively monitor for passwords from data breaches, putting entire business systems at risk.

 When advanced password screening solutions like Enzoic for Active Directory develop password blacklists, we pull the data from many different sources and use many different collection methods: infiltrating private exchanges, intercepting hacker communications, obtaining dumped data breaches, honeypots, and much more.